 March 26, 2025

 The Science Based Targets initiative (SBTi), a global organization that helps companies set science-based climate targets, has recently released a draft of a new and updated standard.
-This draft contains several major changes that could have a significant impact on companies' climate action.
+This draft contains several major changes that could have a significant impact on companies' climate work.

-More flexibility for Scope 3 targets
+Greater flexibility for Scope 3 targets

 100% fossil-free electricity by 2040 – is it realistic?

-Tighter requirements for residual emissions and carbon capture
+Stricter requirements for residual emissions and carbon capture

 Executive summary